LearnEarnFun/Pega-Interview-Concepts/Data Management.md

 1. __Read-only__: Read-only data pages can be modified during the page load and in the post-processing activities
 2. __Editable__: Initial data page opens up in the read-write mode.
 Editable is applicable for Thread and Requestor level data pages.
 3. __Savable__: Savable data page saves the data to the database.

+# LSA Level
+## What are the data model principles?

+Below are the list of principles that we have to follow as part of the data model design

+1. __Data Modelling Composition__
+2. __Data Modelling Encapsulation__
+3. __Data Modelling Inheritance__
+4. __Data Modelling Polymorphism__

+## How do you handle the data model system of record?

+Below are the three options that are available to define at the property level

+1. __Manual__
+2. __Refer to a Data Page__

+Scenario: System of Record - Cutomer data is dynamic and case should have the updated relevant information

+3. __Copy from a Data Page__

+Scenario: System of Record - Finance Product Details - Need to ensure the data integrity of the finance product details at the time of case creation.
+After the case creation, the changes to finance product details should not have impact to the transactional case.